 Well, then, what is the point of making it with a larger opening?

 Understand the “f” value is a calculation of focal length divided by aperture diameter.
-In theory you could build a lens with a negativef value simply by making the lens hugely round and very short focal length.
+In theory you could build a lens with a negativef value simply by making the lens hugely round and very short focal length (not really, of course; this is a joke).
 The “why we don’t do this” is hinted at in a lot of wide-angle lenses that are made.

 But the point is, the whole reason for promoting a lens as “very fast” is to have a lens that is usable at such a low f value.
 If you have to stop your f0.95 lens down to f2.0 anyway in order to get a minimally acceptable picture, then putting that extra large diaphragm in it serves no function.